 Dopamine: Retraining Your Brain’s Reward System

 One of the most important insights for understanding how to stop making work your identity involves dopamine.
-Dopamine is often misunderstood as the pleasure chemical, but neuroscience reveals that dopamine is really about motivation and salience.
-Dopamine tells your brain what to pay attention to and what to pursue.
-When you fail to separate self-worth from career, your dopamine system becomes entirely focused on work rewards.
-When you work in an environment that provides consistent external validation and status signals, your brain’s dopamine system becomes tuned to those rewards.
-Professional achievement triggers dopamine release.
-Recognition from colleagues triggers dopamine release.
-Positive performance reviews trigger dopamine release.
-Over time, your dopamine system becomes increasingly sensitive to these work-related cues.
-Your brain literally prioritizes work rewards above other potential sources of satisfaction unless you consciously work to stop making work your identity.
+Dopamine is often misunderstood as the pleasure chemical, but neuroscience reveals it governs motivation and salience.
+When you fail to separate self-worth from career, your dopamine system becomes entirely tuned to work rewards, prioritizing professional validation above all other sources of satisfaction.

 When you separate self-worth from career, you’re not trying to care less about your work.
 To stop making work your identity means retraining your dopamine system to distribute its attention more broadly.
 You’re deliberately engaging in activities that provide non-work dopamine rewards.
 Meaningful time with loved ones triggers dopamine.
 Creative expression triggers dopamine.
 Contributing to your community triggers dopamine.
 Physical challenge and athletic achievement trigger dopamine.
 Learning something purely for the joy of learning triggers dopamine.
 When you work to separate self-worth from career, you restore dopamine flow to its natural diversity.